-Forty-eight people from a refugee background, needing financial assistance for their school education or attaining local recognition for their qualifications, will get the support they need as part of the Settlement Services International (SSI) and Allianz Australia Refugee Scholarships.
+Forty-one people from a refugee background, needing financial assistance for their school and university education or attaining local recognition for their qualifications, will get the support they need as part of the Settlement Services International (SSI) and Allianz Australia 2018 Refugee Scholarships.

-SSI CEO, Violet Roumeliotis, will join Allianz’s Chief Human Resources Manager, Tim Dawson, at a multicultural afternoon tea on Wed 12 April, to acknowledge and celebrate the success of the scholarship recipients.
+SSI CEO, Violet Roumeliotis, will join Allianz’s new Managing Director, Richard Feledy, at a scholarship ceremony and multicultural afternoon tea at Allianz Headquarters on Monday April 9 to acknowledge and celebrate the success of the scholarship recipients with their families.

 The SSI Allianz Refugee Scholarships were created to minimise the financial barriers experienced by refugees as they participate in the NSW education system.

-More than $90,000 — including $50,000 from Allianz — has been allocated to individuals across all levels of the education system: primary school, secondary school, vocational education and training, university, and skills and qualifications recognition.
+More than $88,000 — including $50,000 from Allianz — has been allocated to individuals across the education system: secondary school, vocational education and training, university, and skills and qualifications recognition.

 About the SSI Allianz Scholarships